johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Types

 The __`type`__ field is the value of the road's "primary" OpenStreetMap tag.
 For most roads this is the `highway` tag, but for aerialways it will be the `aerialway` tag, and for golf holes it will be the `golf` tag.
-See [Taginfo](http://taginfo.openstreetmap.org/keys/highway#values) for a list of used tag values.
+See [TagInfo](http://taginfo.openstreetmap.org/keys/highway#values) for a list of used tag values.

 #### Layers

 The __`layer`__ field is used to determine drawing order of overlapping road segments in the tunnel and bridge layers.
 95% of values are -1, 1, or 0, and 99.9999% of values are between -5 and 5.

-If you want to ensure proper ordering of overlapping bridges when dealing with styles that involve road casing, you'll need to manually add some extra code to your project.yml.
+If you want to make sure proper ordering of overlapping bridges when dealing with styles that involve road casing, you'll need to manually add some extra code to your project.yml.
 The `layer` field is intended to be used by this feature, not in your CartoCSS styles directly.

 ```
 project.yml: